 Which skill is most attractive to an employer?

 - Critical thinking and problem-solving.

 - Professionalism and strong work ethic.

 What text color should I use?

 Use a high-contrast color scheme for easy reading: black and white is a classic choice.
 You can also use a pale background with darker lettering for a visually appealing and readable design.
-Follow color theory principles to create a professional and appealing look.
+Follow color theory principles to be more professional and appealing.

 Should I put my address?

 Including your address is optional.
 However, it can be helpful in certain situations.
 If you’re worried about being rejected by an applicant tracking system (ATS), you can include the city and zip code of the employer in your professional summary.
 Leaving your address off your resume will not disqualify you from consideration.